SthephanShinkufag/atomboard/README.md

  - Post likes system (initial implementation, still in progress).

 This fork of the fork features:
- - Fork is based on `[TinyIB from SthephanShinkufag](https://github.com/SthephanShinkufag/TinyIB/)`
+ - Fork is based on [TinyIB from SthephanShinkufag](https://github.com/SthephanShinkufag/TinyIB/)
  - DB schema changed!
  - Now you can paste 4 files per post.
  - Bugfixes.
- - At this moment works only with PDO+MySQL (nofile / PostgreSQL / etc..  is not supported).
+ - At this moment works only with PDO+MySQL (Flatfile / PostgreSQL / SQlite is not supported yet).
+ - Now Administrators and Moderators can selectively delete attached files.

 Installing